ideal-postcodes/api-fixtures/README.md

 # Ideal Postcodes HTTP API Fixtures

-This javascript library provides HTTP API response data for api.ideal-postcodes.co.uk.
-Canned API response responses are exported as [Fixture](https://ideal-postcodes.github.io/api-fixtures/interfaces/fixture.html) objects, containing a JSON response body (`body`) and HTTP Status Code (`httpStatus`).
+This JavaScript library provides HTTP API response data for api.ideal-postcodes.co.uk.
+Canned API responses are exported as [Fixture](https://ideal-postcodes.github.io/api-fixtures/interfaces/fixture.html) objects, containing a JSON response body (`body`) and HTTP Status Code (`httpStatus`).

 These test objects may be readily imported into a test suite to stub out test methods or API requests.